Search for the low-lying excited baryon $\Sigma^*(1/2^-)$ through process $\Lambda^+_c \to \Lambda K^0 \pi^+$: Theoretical Formalism

 with $\omega=\sqrt{m^{2}+\vec{q}^{\,2}}$.
 And the cutoff momentum is taken with $q_{\max}=1200$ MeV.
 However, the loop function $G$ in $t_{i \to K^0\Lambda}$ is given by the dimensional regularization method, and we take the regularization scale $\mu=1200$ MeV and use the following values for the subtraction constants $a_i$~\cite{Wang:2015pcn,Inoue:2001ip,Lyu:2023aqn},

 It should be noted that, in a single project, it would be better to use the same regularization method to calculate these loop functions.
-But one can found that, in Eq.~(\ref{eq:subc}), the subtraction constants $a_i(\mu)$ for the channels of $K^0\Lambda$, $\eta n$, $\pi^-p$ and $\pi^0 n$ are positive.
+But one can find that, in Eq.~(\ref{eq:subc}), the subtraction constants $a_i(\mu)$ for the channels of $K^0\Lambda$, $\eta n$, $\pi^-p$ and $\pi^0 n$ are positive.
 With a cutoff $q_{\rm max}$ in the cutoff method, the matrix $G_i$ of Eq.~(\ref{Eq:G-DR}) (used by Eq.~(\ref{Eq:BS})) would imply negative subtraction constants $a_i(\mu)$, not positive ones.
 The need for values $a_i(\mu)>0$ is an indication that one is including the contribution of missing channels in the scattering amplitude~\cite{Hyodo:2008xr}.
 However, the primary $\Lambda_c^+\rightarrow \pi^+ MB$ is selective to just four channels, with particular weights, which then propagate by means of the $\tilde{G}_i$ in Eq.~(\ref{eq:TMB}) function.
 We are not justified to use the $\tilde{G}_i$ function of regularization method in Eq.~(\ref{eq:TMB}) of scattering to account for channels which would not contribute there~\cite{Hyodo:2008xr}.
+Therefore, to evaluate this amplitude, we employ dimensional regularization for the function $G$ in Eq.~(\ref{Eq:BS}) which appears in the $t_{i,K^0\Lambda}$ term of Eq.~(\ref{eq:TMB}) and the cutoff method for $\tilde{G}$ in Eq.~(\ref{eq:TMB}).